 You’ll need to create a new Gatsby Starter based on

 gatsby-starter-help-center.
 Then you’ll fill the starter with your own content by creating and editing Markdown files.
 The collections are managed through a YAML file.
 Finally you’ll need to host the generated static site.
-There are free solutions like Netlify for this.
+There are free solutions like Vercel for this.

 The full setup instructions are written down in ”Setup“.

 The page you’re looking at right now is built with